pavitranew/session-7-rest-ang/README.md

 Once Mongoose looks up the data it returns a result set.
 Use res.send() to return the raw results.

 Check that the server is still running and then visit the API endpoint for all pirates `localhost:3001/api/pirates`.
-You'll get JSON data back - here, an empty array since we have no entries.
+You'll get JSON data back - an empty array since we have no entries.

-###Importing Data
+### Importing Data

 Manually using mongo CLI: